xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 Suppose you're building a collaborative app, along the lines of Google Docs/Sheets/Slides, Figma, Notion, etc. One challenge you'll face is the actual collaboration: when one user changes the shared state, their changes need to show up for every other user.
 For example, if multiple users type at the same time in a text field, the result should reflect all of their changes and be consistent (identical for all users).

 *Conflict-free Replicated Data Types (CRDTs)* provide a solution to this challenge.
 They are data structures that look like ordinary data structures (maps, sets, text strings, etc.), except that they are collaborative: when one user updates their copy of a CRDT, their changes automatically show up for everyone else.
-Each user sees their own changes immediately, while under the hood, the CRDT broadcasts a description of their changes to everyone else; those other users see it as soon as they receive the message.
+Each user sees their own changes immediately, while under the hood, the CRDT broadcasts a message describing the change to everyone else.
+Other users see the change once they receive this message.

 TODO: example/diagram (from talk?)

-Note that it's possible for multiple users to make changes at the same time, e.g., both typing at once.
+Note that multiple users might make changes at the same time, e.g., both typing at once.
 Since each user sees their own changes immediately, their views of the document will temporarily diverge.
 However, CRDTs guarantee that once the users receive each others' messages, they'll see identical document states again: this is the definition of **CRDT correctness**.
 Ideally, this state will also be "reasonable", i.e., it will incorporate both of their edits in the way that the users expect, without requiring any git-style manual merging.

 > In distributed systems terms, CRDTs are Available, Partition tolerant, and have Strong Eventual Consistency.

-TODO: advantages of CRDTs specifically (no server---open source, works offline, E2EE).
-Note possibility of long divergence times, in which case reasonable conflict resolution really matters.
-Show examples of failure?
-(E.g. Google Docs "disconnected", Dropbox failing to manually merge files like in Geoffrey Litt tweet.)
-Link to local-first blog post, Collabs, Collabs demos, Strange Loop talk.
+CRDTs work so long as you have some way to broadcast messages from each user to the rest of their collaborators, even if those messages might be delayed or delivered to different users in different orders.
+This lets you make collaborative experiences that work offline, don't need a central server, and/or are end-to-end encrypted ([local-first software](https://www.inkandswitch.com/local-first/)).

+TODO: examples of offline work failure: existing apps don't work offline, e.g., Google Docs.

+I'm particularly excited by the potential for **open-source collaborative apps** that anyone can modify and redistribute, and that run on a user-specified network, instead of requiring separate hosting and logins (hence dev money and user trust) for each app.

+> I gave a demo of what open-source collaborative apps might look like in [this Strange Loop talk](https://www.youtube.com/watch?v=Exr0iY_D-vw).

 ## The Challenge: Designing CRDTs

-Having read all that, let's say you want to build a collaborative app using CRDTs.
+Having read all that, let's say you choose to use a CRDT for your collaborative app.
 All you need is a CRDT representing your app's state, a frontend UI, and a network of your choice (or a way for users to pick the network themselves).
 But where do you get a CRDT for your specific app?

 If you're lucky, it's described in a [paper](TODO), or even better, implemented in a production-ready [library](TODO).
 But these tend to be simple or one-size-fits-all data structures: maps, text strings, unstructured JSON, etc. You can usually rearrange your app's state to make it fit in these CRDTs; and if users make changes at the same time, CRDT correctness guarantees that you'll get *some* consistent result.
 However, it might not be what you or your users expect.
 Worse, you have little leeway to customize this behavior.